rfp2212-SDC1-honeyDijon/Atelier-QA/README.md

-# Questions and Answers API Service
+# Ateliier Product Q&A API Service
 Redesign of a back end system for an e-commerce web application.

 # Tech Stack<br>